Modifying instruction prompt

 If you want your agent to adhere to strict formats and response types, use examples like so:

 We currently keep a log of all previously used prompts for your agent, however this is not exposed to end users.
-If you think a change log or diff would be a valuable feature please reach out to and let us know!
+If you think a change log or diff would be a valuable feature please reach out to [email protected] and let us know!